Naima Haider

-Naima Haider (born 19 March 1962) is a Bangladeshi justice of the High Court Division.
+Naima Haider (born 19 March 1962) is a former Bangladeshi justice of the High Court Division.

 Early life and education

 Haider was born on 19 March 1962.
 Her father, Badrul Haider Chowdhury, was the 5th Chief Justice of Bangladesh.
 Her mother is Begum Anwara Chowdhury.
 She passed her LLB and LLM from University of Dhaka.
 She has completed her second masters in law from Columbia University.

 Career

 Haider was elevated as additional judge of the High Court Division on 30 June 2009 and appointed judge on 6 June 2011.